camillobucciarelli/persistent_header_adaptive/README.md

 }
 ```

-and use the `AdaptiveHeightSliverPersistentHeader` to put thew header in a `CustomScrollView` as a `SliverPersisteHeader`
+Then use `AdaptiveHeightSliverPersistentHeader` in a `CustomScrollView`:

 ```dart
 class _HomepageState extends State<Homepage> {